pestphp/pest-plugin-mutate/README.md

 ```

 ## Custom Mutators

+> WIP: Custom mutators are not implemented yet!

 You may want to create your own custom mutators.
 You can do so by creating a class that implements the `Mutator` interface. \
 This example will remove `use` statements.